tverma332/python3/Lists/README.md

 # List

->List is not immutable like string, data in this can be replaced
+>Note : List is not immutable like string, data in this can be replaced